 Ignore comments and messages on social media

 When a person is willing to take the time to comment on your post, it's only fair that you reciprocate with at least one like.
 This is an attitude that as simple as it may seem, demonstrate that you care about your followers and not just treat them as numbers.
-Messages that are sent privately (on Instagram called direct), also deserve special attention, because, through direct, the follower can request information about opening hours, forms of payment, among others.
+Messages that are sent privately (on Instagram are called direct), also deserve special attention, because, through direct, the follower can request information about opening hours, and forms of payment, among others.
 But beware, it is forbidden to consult or prescribe medication through social networks, so it is necessary to pay attention to the answers you will give to the follower/patient.

-And when the comment is a criticism? le must also be answered, preferably by inviting the person to look for it in the direct to resolve it privately.
+And when the comment is a criticism? le must also be answered, preferably by inviting the person to look for it in the "direct" to resolve it privately.
 However, there is one type of comment that should be ignored, which are sworn words and bad words. (and yes, as much as you are a respected professional, people may appear making comments like this), because although the internet gives us many advantages, there are also disadvantages, and so-called "haters" are one of them.
 This type of comment must be deleted and the user properly blocked, as in general, comments like this come from individuals whose sole purpose is to spread gratuitous hatred.
 But before taking any action, remember to analyze whether the individual in question is a hater, just a person dissatisfied with the service.

 Not tracking metrics and results